lfex/complex/README.md

 * you may use scientific notation:
   ``(complex:new "1.2e3-4.5e-6i")``

+### Creating from Atoms

-Using the same rule, you may use atoms to create a new complex number:
+Using the same rules, you may use atoms to create a new complex number:

 ```cl
 > (complex:new '4-2i)